robert/robert.github.com/_posts/2100-01-01-pfabX-batch-stream.md

 end
 ```

 A second advantage of a batch approach is that it requires fewer trips to the original source of the data.
-This is not particularly relevant for our situation, since reading data from a file is a very fast operation that we don't need to optimize.
+This is not particularly relevant for our situation, since reading data from a file is a relatively fast operation that we don't need worry about optimizing until our system reaches a much large scale.
 However, suppose that we were instead loading our raw log data from a database.
 Suppose also that every query to this database takes at least 1 second to execute, since the program has to go through the niceties of establishing a new connection to the database, as well as sending each query on a roundtrip to the database and back.
 A full streaming approach, where we repeatedly query for a single record at a time (the equivalent of reading a single line from a file at a time) would make us pay this fixed overhead of 1 second for every single record, making our program very inefficient.
-By contrast, a batch process where we query for and process big chunks of data all at once would allow us to *amortize* the fixed query cost over a large number of rows.
+By contrast, a batch process, in which we query for and process big chunks of data all at once, would allow us to *amortize* the fixed query cost over a large number of rows.

 We don't even have to load and process *every* row at once in order to use a batch approach.
 Maybe we process our data by loading it in batches of 10, 100, 1000, however many records.
 In fact, when you think about it, streaming is just batch with a batch size of 1 (woah).
 We'll blur these lines even more next week, but for this week we'll stick with the pure dichotomy between batch and streaming.